Survey: Image Mixing and Deleting for Data Augmentation: Applications

 \subsection{Unsupervised Learning}

 Unsupervised learning aims at learning better data representations without requiring human annotations.
-Recent success in self-supervised and contrastive learning \cite{mocov2,simclr,byol}, that learns to bring positive samples closer and push away negative samples, has attracted researchers to investigate image mixing and deleting for better representation learning in the unsupervised domain.
-The literature shows unsupervised algorithms using CutMix in \cite{centerwise} and MixUp in \cite{imix} improve the vanilla model performances simply by additional image mixing data augmentation.
-Another approach Unmix \cite{unmix}61], employs MixUp for prediction smoothness in an unsupervised setting.
-Instead of keeping the distance of positive pairs equal to zero, unmix generates a mini-batch of mixtures of positive pair augmented images.
-The distance between pairs is lowered and equaled to the mixing factor either $\lambda$ or $1 - \lambda$ based on the mixing order in a mini-batch. \\ Unsupervised domain adaptation (UDA), a sub-area of unsupervised learning utilizes MixUp to introduce linear prediction behavior across domains.
-For efficient domain adaptation, from the source domain (has data labeled) to target domain (has data unlabelled), approaches cite{fixbi,virtualmix,domainadaptation} mixes images from both the domains.
-For UDA, images and labels $x_a$ and $y_a$ are collected from the source domain, $x_b$ and $y_b$ (pseudo label) are taken from the target domain.
+Recent success in self-supervised and contrastive learning~\cite{mocov2,simclr,byol} has attracted researchers to investigate image mixing and deleting for better representations in the unsupervised domain.
+The literature shows unsupervised algorithms using CutMix in~\cite{centerwise} and MixUp in~\cite{imix} improve the vanilla model performances simply by additional image mixing data augmentation.
+Another approach, Un-mix~\cite{unmix}, employs MixUp for prediction smoothness in an unsupervised setting.
+Instead of keeping the distance of positive pairs equal to zero, Un-mix generates a mini-batch of mixtures of positive pair augmented images.
+The distance between pairs is lowered and equaled to the mixing factor, either $\lambda$ or $1 - \lambda$, based on the mixing order in a mini-batch.

+Unsupervised domain adaptation (UDA), a sub-area of unsupervised learning utilizes MixUp to introduce linear prediction behavior across domains.
+For efficient domain adaptation, from the source domain (with labeled data) to the target domain (with unlabeled data), approaches~\cite{fixbi,virtualmix,domainadaptation} mixes images from both domains.
+For UDA, images and labels, $x_a$ and $y_a$, are collected from the source domain, and $x_b$ and $y_b$ (pseudo label) are taken from the target domain.